-5Informally, a polytope \mathcal{P} is solvable if one can efficiently do linear optimization over it.
-A formal definition is given in Appendix A.2.
+Informally, a polytope $\mathcal{P}$ is solvable if one can efficiently do linear optimization over it.
+A formal definition is given in Section 2.

-6The OCRSs that we will need in this paper are greedy OCRSs.
-We will abuse notation and omit greedy for the most part.
+The OCRSs that we will need in this paper are greedy OCRSs - for the formal definition see 6.
+We will sometimes abuse notation and omit the word greedy.